KDE/documentation-develop-kde-org/content/docs/plasma/widget/_index.md

 title: "Plasma Widget Tutorial"
 weight: 2
 description: >
-  Leard how to create a KDE Plasma Widget.
+  Learn how to create a KDE Plasma Widget.
 ---

 The KDE wiki has a [Getting Started and Hello World](https://techbase.kde.org/Development/Tutorials/Plasma5) tutorial which you can read as well.